 A trace is an attempt to locate an individual who needs to be contacted but appears to be no longer residing at their last known address, or with whom contact has been lost for some reason.
 These individuals are known as gone aways.

-Find UK People® may use a variety of different sources, including supplied client information, publicly available databases, and Credit Reference Agency data – CRA, in order to try and locate a new address for the individual.
+Find UK People® may use a variety of different sources, including supplied client information, publicly available databases, and Credit Reference Agency data – CRA where permitted, in order to try and locate a new address for the individual.

 When instructed to locate an individual, we will commonly be provided with the name, date of birth, and last known address of the subject.
 We will then utilize this information in conjunction with various sources in an attempt to confirm a new address.